 The health center recognizes that returning the student health center back to regular daily business will be determined by the extent of the emergency.
-It is anticipated that the Weld County Health Department will take over coordination of any needed medical site after the first three days.
+It is anticipated that the Weld County Department of Public Health and Environment will take over coordination of any needed medical site after the first three days.
 On the fourth day, or as deemed by university administration, the health center will return to regular hours and staffing.